 Database Change Management

 Database change management (DCM) has been a fundamental aspect of database administration since the inception of databases, traditionally rooted in manual processes.
-Yet, as DevOps methodologies permeate deeper into application and data pipelines, a more efficient approach to database change management emerges, transforming the workflow with automation, control, and agility.
+Today a more efficient approach to database change management has emerged - transforming the workflow with automation, control, and agility.

-Within pipelines embracing database DevOps, automating change management empowers application, data, and database teams to innovate rapidly while safeguarding the integrity and reliability of their data stores.
-This modern approach enables teams to collaboratively and efficiently implement necessary changes, ensuring seamless integration without disrupting the database, application, or overall pipeline.
+Automating change management empowers application, data, and database teams to innovate rapidly while maintaining the integrity and reliability of their data stores.
+Teams can implement necessary changes, ensuring seamless integration without disrupting the database, application, or overall pipeline.

-Depending on an organization's DevOps maturity, there may be some structure around database updates, but it tends to remain one of the last manual holdouts – often overrun with humans intervening – in an otherwise automated pipeline.
-Automating database change management closes the last mile of CI/CD, integrating the otherwise slow, manual database change process into a streamlined workflow that minimizes errors by shifting left into earlier environments.
+Depending on an organization's DevOps maturity, there may be some structure around database updates – often overrun with humans intervening – in an otherwise automated pipeline.
+Automating database change management enables true CI/CD.

 To understand and capture the value of database change management automation, you’ll need to understand what it is, how it works, and what it means for your application, data, and database teams.
-You’ll also need the right tools and integrations that leverage change management automation, governance, and observability to accelerate and protect high-integrity pipelines.
+You’ll also need the right tools and integrations that leverage change management automation, governance, and observability.

 What is database change management (DCM)?

-Database change management is the practice of developing, reviewing, tracking, and deploying updates to databases – including their schema (structure), relationships, and data – in a structured manner that strives for efficiency, accuracy, security, and integrity.
+Database change management is the practice of developing, reviewing, tracking, and deploying updates to databases in a structured manner that strives for efficiency, accuracy, security, and integrity.
 By treating database change as code, it can be managed with DevOps principles and integrated into modern CI/CD pipelines.

-For application development teams, database change management is critical to ensuring that database schemas and structures align seamlessly with the application's evolving requirements.
-It provides a structured approach to managing schema changes, migrations, and version control, which are essential for maintaining the integrity and performance of the database as the application grows and changes.
+For application development teams, database change management is critical to ensure database schemas and structures align seamlessly with the application's evolving requirements.
+It provides a structured approach to managing schema changes, migrations, and version control, which are essential for maintaining the integrity and performance of the database as the application evolves.

-While database change management can be a process as complex as the data stores it updates, introducing automation (typically as part of complete database deployment automation) can simplify, streamline, improve, and accelerate the process and, subsequently, the complete CI/CD pipeline.
+Introducing automation, typically as part of complete database deployment automation, can simplify, streamline, improve, and accelerate the process.
 Database CI/CD, including change management, brings database change into the immediate feedback workflow that detects, prevents, and remediates problems before they reach production.
 The managed change process then aligns with the application’s short, incremental release cycles.

 The role of database change management for data teams

-Data scientists, analysts, and business intelligence (BI) professionals rely on the database to provide accurate, consistent, and timely data for analysis, reporting, and decision-making processes.
+Data professionals rely on the database to provide accurate, consistent, and timely data for analysis, reporting, and decision-making processes.
 Change management ensures that changes to the database — whether they are schema modifications, data updates, or new data integrations — do not disrupt the quality, availability, or integrity of data used for analytical purposes.

-Database change management enables data governance by setting rules and policies, as well as maintaining a clear record of changes, which is crucial for audit trails, compliance, and data security.
+Database change management enables data governance by setting rules and policies, as well as maintaining a clear record of changes, which is critical for audit trails, compliance, and data security.
 It also facilitates the integration of new data sources and the migration of data across platforms, ensuring data integrity and consistency.
-This is particularly important for BI and analytics projects, where the reliability of data directly impacts the insights derived and the decisions made.

-Database change starts by recognizing the need to modify the database, typically stemming from factors like new features, performance optimization, bug fixes, data integrations, or compliance updates.
+Database change starts by recognizing the need to modify the database, typically because of features, performance optimization, bug fixes, data integrations, or compliance updates.
 It's about understanding what needs to change and why, setting the stage for detailed planning and execution.
-Changes might deal with:

 Ideally pushed through a CI/CD pipeline including testing and staging environments, this often involves a lot of manual review work instead.
 This step is hands-on, involving the actual application of changes to database structures or data, using SQL scripts, migrations tools, or direct modifications through database management tools.
 This step should highlight any issues or errors with the change before they reach production, making sure changes don’t yield instability, drift, or bugs.